 Here is a randomly written account of my experience last weekend.
 This is also a free write exercise in that it has only been edited for spelling and to include photos and some .net handles.
 Everything else was simply thoughts spilling out onto my computer as they raced through my head.
 I have included some photos and a few videos, but I really didn’t take many of either.
 I was too busy trying to live while I’m young.
 It is way too long, so I tried to chunk it up.
 If you want to read just one section great, the whole thing cool, or read nothing and look and the pictures it’s all good.
 Do you.

-The Blog returns with the 39th installment of the Mystery Jam series.
-Just like every week, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
+Welcome to the 60th installment of the Mystery Jam.
+As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
 The hint will come on Tuesday and the answer will be posted on Wednesday.
-Good luck....
+Good luck...

 Tuesday Hint: Well, then.
 Looks like the Blog struck a nerve this week.
 That said, I should note that this is emphatically not the same clip as MJ15.